TLouf/spylt/README.md

     possibly the function definition:
     ```python
     >>> fig.savefig('fig.pdf', plot_generator=plot, data={'dataset': dataset})
-    Saved figure: fig
+    Saved figure: fig.pdf
-    Saving backup data to ./fig
+    Saving backup data to:
+    └── fig
-    Saved plot.py
+        ├── plot.py
-    Saved matplotlibrc
-    Saved dataset.pickle
+        ├── dataset.pickle
+        └── matplotlibrc
     ```

 ## How's that package called again?

-If it can help you remember the name of the package in the future, it comes from the idea of spilling data to disk, stylised as `spylt` which is reminiscent of both `python` and `matplotlib.pyplot` (`plt`).
+If it can help you remember the name of the package in the future, it comes from the idea of spilling data to disk, stylised as `spylt` which is reminiscent of `matplotlib.pyplot`.